The Emergency-Care Consequences of Disrupted Prevention: Evidence from Mammography Screening Pathway: Data and Methods

+Our main explanatory variable is mammogram uptake, measured in SHARE Wave~9.
+Respondents were asked whether they had undergone a mammogram within the past two years.
+We define a binary indicator equal to 1 if the respondent reports a mammogram within that period and 0 otherwise.

+All specifications control for a standard set of demographic and socioeconomic characteristics: age and age squared, educational attainment, living with a partner, household size, supplementary health insurance, and health literacy.
+Education follows the ISCED 1997 classification, collapsed to a binary indicator equal to 1 for levels 4--6 (upper secondary and above) and 0 for levels 0--3.
+Health literacy is based on whether respondents report needing help reading written information from doctors or pharmacies; we define high health literacy as never needing such help.

+We also include six variables from the first SHARE Corona Survey to control for pandemic-related shocks that may jointly affect mammography uptake and hospital use.
+Two integer indices measure healthcare strain: one covering hospital-based problems (long waits, crowding, staff pressure, supply shortages, inadequate infection-prevention measures) and one covering non-hospital care.
+A third variable indicates whether the respondent reports any forgone, postponed, or denied medical care since the outbreak.
+Economic stress is captured by an index of financial support receipt, difficulty making ends meet, postponed bill payments, and use of savings for basic expenses.
+Mental distress is a standardized index of anxiety, depression, sleep problems, and loneliness.
+Finally, a COVID-burden indicator equals 1 if at least one close contact experienced COVID-like symptoms, tested positive, was hospitalized, or died from COVID-19.

-To address unobserved heterogeneity across countries, all specifications include country fixed effects.
-These fixed effects absorb time-invariant differences in healthcare systems, public health policies, and national screening programs that may influence both mammogram uptake and overnight hospital stays (see Table~\ref{tab:descriptives_main} in Appendix~\ref{Appendix B: Table}).
+All specifications include country fixed effects to absorb time-invariant cross-country differences in health systems, screening institutions, and public policies.
+Descriptive statistics for all covariates are reported in Table~\ref{tab:descriptives_main} in Appendix~\ref{Appendix B: Table}.